Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Simulation Study

 \section{Simulation Study}

-The empirical application showed that the proposed BSTS models perform better in point as well as density forecasts compared to the original model of \citet{scott2014predicting} and that both the SAVS augmented horseshoe prior as well as the SSVS-BSTS choose models which are relatively sparse compared to the dimensionality of the regressor set.
-This finding is in contrast to previous studies using macroeconomic data such as \citet{giannone2017economic} and \citet{cross2020macroeconomic} who find that priors able to accommodate dense models generally outperform sparsity favouring priors.
-As the innovation in this paper compared to previous work is the estimation of a latent local-linear trend which might filter out the co-movement with the macro data, we compare the ability of the proposed priors to the original BSTS model by \citet{scott2014predicting} in capturing both sparse and dense environments.
-Further, to make the simulations closer to our empirical application, we additionally test the priors’ ability to detect insignificant state variances.
-Specifically, we simulate local-linear-trend models as (\ref{eq:predict}) which either have the trend variance, the local trend variance, both, or none equal to zero. \\ We generate 20 fictitious samples for $(\sigma^{\tau},\sigma^{\alpha})=\{(0.5,0),(0,0.5), (0,0),(.5,0.5)\}$ for a dense and sparse DGP, where the sparse coefficient vector is defined as:
+The empirical application above showed that the proposed BSTS models perform better in point as well as density forecasts compared to the original model of \citet{scott2014predicting} and that both the SAVS augmented horseshoe prior as well as the SSVS-BSTS exhibit a relatively sparse selection of macroeconomic data.
+This finding is in contrast to previous studies using macroeconomic data such as \citet{giannone2021economic} and \citet{cross2020macroeconomic} who find that priors yielding dense models generally outperform sparsity favouring priors.
+Since an innovation in this paper is the estimation of a latent local-linear trend which might filter out co-movement in the macroeconomic data, we compare the ability of the proposed priors to the original BSTS model \citep{scott2014predicting} in capturing both sparse and dense environments.
+Further, to make the simulations closer to our empirical application, we additionally test the priors’ ability to detect zero state variances.

+Specifically, we simulate local-linear-trend models as (\ref{eq:non-centred1})-(\ref{eq:non-centred2}) having either the trend variance or the local trend variance set to zero, both equal to zero, or neither equal to zero.
+Accordingly, we generate 20 simulated samples for $(\sigma^{\tau},\sigma^{\alpha})=\{(0.5,0),(0,0.5), (0,0),(0.5,0.5)\}$ together with either a dense or a sparse DGP, where the sparse coefficient vector is set to